-The Hirshhorn will exhibit Baselitz: Six Decades, June 21–September 16.
-The exhibition will be the first major US retrospective in more than twenty years of one of Germany’s greatest living artists, marking his 80th birthday.
-More than 100 works will highlight every phase of Baselitz’s six-decade career from the 1950s to today.
-The exhibition will feature iconic paintings, works on paper and wood, and bronze sculptures from renowned private and public collections across Europe and North America.
+The Hirshhorn is exhibiting Baselitz: Six Decades thru September 16.
+The exhibition is the first major US retrospective in more than twenty years of one of Germany’s greatest living artists, marking his 80th birthday.
+More than 100 works highlight every phase of Baselitz’s six-decade career from the 1950s to today.
+The exhibition features iconic paintings, works on paper and wood, and bronze sculptures from renowned private and public collections across Europe and North America.
 The exhibition is curated by Hirshhorn Chief Curator Stéphane Aquin and the Beyeler Curator-at-large Martin Schwander.

 The Hirshhorn is displaying a major new exhibition titled What Absence Is Made Of, thru Summer, 2019.The exhibition features more than 70 recent acquisitions and rarely- shown works that “reimagine the extensive permanent collection.
 Prompted by today's increasing focus on the material and digital worlds, the exhibition explores the compelling and enigmatic ways in which artists have used absence - the loss of body, of physical form or of memory - as a form of artistic expression for more than 70 years.
 The exhibition is organized by Hirshhorn curator-at-large Gianni Jetzer, and it will completely transform the Hirshhorn's third-floor galleries